FAQ Seattle University Tournament

 Prepare for your event (polishing your speech, working on your cases/responses)

-Come to campus (or zoom on Friday) with the Dashboard for your Tournament bookmarked/favorited and ready to view.
+Come to campus with the Dashboard for your Tournament bookmarked/favorited and ready to view.

 When you arrive at Seattle University, you should go to the Climb School Room.